yasaswiveera/RNAseq-preprocessing-tutorial/README.md

 **Trimmomatic** to trim adapter sequences
 Any unwanted sequences that are added when sequencing such as adapter sequences or low-quality ends of reads are removed to improve alignment accuracy.

+### Quality Control of Trimmed Files
+**FastQC** on *FASTA* files
+QC before and after trimming files to see if adapter trimming improved quality of reads.
+This helps identify any disparities between or identify low-quality samples.

 ### Generate STAR Genome Index
 **STAR** on downloaded reference genome
 In order to align reads, *STAR* needs a reference genome index so that it can locate what part of the genome the RNA reads came from.